Terminology of the Low Countries: Dutch, Diets and Duyts

 English is one of the only languages to use the adjective Dutch for the language of the Netherlands and Flanders.
-Its connection to the vernacular can be traced back to the Early Medieval Latin term Theodiscus, meaning 'of the people' or 'popular language.'
+Its connection to the vernacular can be traced back to the Early Mediaeval Latin term Theodiscus, meaning 'of the people' or 'popular language.'
 In the Middle Ages, Theodiscus was used to distinguish the spoken language of the common Germanic folk from Latin, which was the language of the church, science, and administration.
-It served as a way to categorize languages based on their practical and social functions.
+It served as a way to categorise languages based on their practical and social functions.
 The word is derived from Proto-Germanic *þiudiskaz.
 The stem of this word, *þeudō, meant "people" in Proto-Germanic, and *-iskaz was an adjective-forming suffix, of which -ish is the Modern English form.
 Theodiscus was its Latinised form.

 It was first recorded in 786, when the Bishop of Ostia writes to Pope Adrian I about a synod taking place in Corbridge, England, where the decisions are being written down "tam Latine quam theodisce" meaning "in Latin as well as Germanic".
 So in this sense theodiscus referred to the Germanic language spoken in Great Britain, which was later replaced by the name Englisc.

 By the late 14th century, þēodisc had given rise to Middle English duche and its variants, which were used as a blanket term for all the non-Scandinavian Germanic languages spoken on the European mainland.
 Historical linguists have noted that the medieval "Duche" itself most likely shows an external Middle Dutch influence, in that it shows a voiced alveolar stop rather than the expected voiced dental fricative.
 This would be a logical result of the Medieval English wool trade, which brought the English in close linguistic contact with the cloth merchants living in the Dutch-speaking cities of Bruges and Ghent, who at the time, referred to their language as dietsc.